This guide covers everything you need to know about how to detail a car or truck on the outside and inside.

 There are 2 main categories of exterior trim we’ll cover in this article.
 Rubber and Black Matte Plastic.

-Rubber is typically found as window seals and black matte plastic is sometimes found on bumpers, wheel arches, and occasionally on lower body panels.
-Both of these suffer more from UV rays than your finish will over the same amount of time.
-Rubber will tend to dry out and loose its elasticity and black matte plastic will fade becoming dull and chalky.
+Rubber is typically found as window seals but may occasionally be found in other locations.
+Rubber suffers more from harmful UV rays than your finish will over the same amount of time.
+Rubber will tend to dry out and loose its elasticity over time due to sun damage.

 On the exterior of glass you deal with a lot of the same problems that occur with your paint finish.
-Dirt and road grime build up and need to be removed, first by washing and if necessary, by clay bar.
+Dirt and road grime build up and need to be removed, first by washing and if necessary, by decontamination clay.

 You can clay your glass just like you would the rest of your car.
 You likely won’t need to do this except on the windshield but it may need to be done from time to time.
 You still need to be wary of creating scratches in your glass just like you do with your paint so all the same rules will apply.

 You also have the addition of windshield wipers which you’ll want to maintain regularly.
-They’re inexpensive to change out yearly and if you want to help prevent scratches this is a must.
+They’re inexpensive to change out yearly and if you want to help prevent scratches in the glass this is a must.

 When it comes to protection rain repellent is the equivalent of paint sealant for your glass.
-The most popular rain repellent is Rain-X however it tends to fade in its abilities after a couple months.
-There are plenty of much more effective alternatives available but they will cost quite a bit more.
-The best rain repellents will be capable of lasting years as opposed to months.
+The most popular rain repellent is Rain-X however it tends to fade in its abilities after a month or two.
+There are plenty of much more effective rain repellent alternatives available but they typically cost a bit more.
+The best rain repellents will be capable of lasting years on your glass as opposed to months.

 When it comes to the interior side of glass you need to deal with oils and films that tend to build up.
 These can be from people touching the glass or the plastics and glues used within the cabin of your car off gassing and depositing a filmy buildup on them.

-No matter what it is that’s clinging to your windscreen a good streak free glass cleaner and lint free microfiber towel are the go to tools for solving this problem.
+No matter what it is that’s clinging to your windscreen a good streak free glass cleaner and lint free microfiber rag are the go to tools for solving this problem.

 In some cars, reaching all of the areas of the glass can be a challenge.
 If you find this is a problem for you there are some handy tools available to help you reach those difficult spots.